sjp38/hackermail/README.md

     $ ./hkml list damon --fetch

-For the first time, the command will ask you if you want to do initialize the setup, with some questions.
-For this specific case (listing mails of a Linux kernel subsystem mailing list), select default options.
+For the first time, the command will ask you if you want to initialize the setup, with some questions.
+For this specific case (listing mails of a Linux kernel subsystem mailing list), you can simply select default options.
 Then, it will open an interactive list of the mails.
 From it, users can do actions for mails including below.

 - Opening a mail
 - Listing complete thread of a mail